tabarakmukhtar/BizView/README.md

 | **Financials Page** | **Appointment Calendar** |
 | ![BizView Financials Screenshot](https://placehold.co/600x400.png) | ![BizView Calendar Screenshot](https://placehold.co/600x400.png) |

 *These are placeholder images.
-Replace `https://placehold.co/600x400.png` with the URLs to your own screenshots.*
+To add your own, take screenshots of your application, upload them to your GitHub repository or an image hosting service, and replace the `https://placehold.co/600x400.png` URLs with the URLs to your images.*

 ## Core Features